Ryan Fecteau: Early life and education

-Fecteau is a native of Biddeford, Maine and the grandson of French-Canadian immigrants.
+Fecteau is a native of Biddeford, Maine, and the grandson of French-Canadian immigrants.
 He was raised by a single mother who worked in healthcare, and Fecteau grew up in subsidized housing; the family often relied on the Supplemental Nutrition Assistance Program for food.
 Fecteau graduated from Biddeford High School, spending two years as the student representative to the Biddeford School Committee during his time there.

 After high school, Fecteau attended the Catholic University of America where he majored in both political science and theological & religious studies.
 He was the president of the CUAllies, the University's LGBTQ+ advocacy group, and led a campaign to have the group officially recognized by the University, an effort which ultimately failed.
 While at CUA, Fecteau was the first openly gay speaker of the Student Government General Assembly and completed internships at the Democratic National Committee, the Human Rights Campaign, Catalist, and in the office of US Representative Chellie Pingree.
 He was the first person in his family to graduate from college.

 Career

-Fecteau has worked as a field organizer for Mainers United for Marriage in 2012, was the chairman of the Biddeford Democractic Committee from 2011 to 2012, and was an editorial director at Trueline Publishing in Portland, Maine.
+Fecteau has worked as a field organizer for Mainers United for Marriage in 2012, was the chairman of the Biddeford Democratic Committee from 2011 to 2012, and was an editorial director at Trueline Publishing in Portland, Maine.
 He has worked at several Ogunquit, Maine businesses since 2014 and at the Perkins Cove.
 In late 2020, he was hired as an account executive at Catalist.

 Political experience

 In 2013, while he was still a student at CUA, Fecteau began his campaign for Maine House District 11.
 He traveled to Maine on weekends to campaign and recruited friends to call voters during the weekends when he could not make the trip.
-Fecteau defeated fellow Democrat David Flood 65%-35% in the 2014 House District 11 Democratic primary and beat Republican Debi Davis 67%-33% in the general election.
+Fecteau defeated fellow Democrat David Flood 65%–35% in the 2014 House District 11 Democratic primary and beat Republican Debi Davis 67%–33% in the general election.
 He was 21, the third-youngest member of the Maine legislature and the youngest openly gay state representative in the United States.

-Fecteau ran unopposed in the 2016 Democratic primary and defeated Republican Renee Morin 68%-32%.
+Fecteau ran unopposed in the 2016 Democratic primary and defeated Republican Renee Morin 68%–32%.

 Assistant Majority Leader

-In 2018, Fecteau was again unopposed in the primary and defeated Republican Emily Rousseau 62%-38%.
+In 2018, Fecteau was again unopposed in the primary and defeated Republican Emily Rousseau 62%–38%.
 On November 16, 2018, the Maine House Democrats elected him Assistant House Majority Leader.
 Matt Moonen served as Majority Leader and Sara Gideon was the House Speaker.
 Fecteau’s signature legislation was a ban on the harmful practice of conversion therapy in Maine.
 In 2018, despite the Legislature’s support, Governor LePage was the only Republican Governor in the nation to veto a conversion therapy bill.
 In 2019, Governor Janet Mills signed the bill into law.
 Fecteau also worked on a bipartisan measure to expand affordable housing in Maine, the single largest investment in housing in Maine’s history.